Build Monitor Plugin provides a highly visible view of the status of selected Jenkins jobs.

 - Done - done and deployed.
 Grab the latest version from your Jenkins Update Center or the Releases page.

-If you'd like to get hold of the latest and greatest build of the Build Monitor Plugin before it's available in the Jenkins Update Center, you can download it from the SmartCode Open-Source Jenkins CI server.
+If you'd like to get hold of the latest and greatest build of the Build Monitor Plugin before it's available in the Jenkins Update Center, you can download the latest incremental build from the Jenkins CI server.
 If the plugin doesn't appear in your Jenkins Update Center, visit Manage Plugins / Advanced and click the "Check now" button to make Jenkins retrieve the latest

 If you'd like to understand more about the logic behind the Build Monitor Plugin, have a look at the tests that drove the design.